arachne-threat-intel/spindle/README.md

 To combat these problems, Arachne Digital is trying to promote standardisation where possible, assigning our own names only when a viable alternative does not exist, and dropping our name when one does.

+## What are the long term plans for Spindle?
+Check out our roadmap for Spindle [here](https://github.com/arachne-threat-intel/spindle/blob/Community-docs/ROADMAP.md).

 ## License

 This repository is [licensed](LICENSE.md) under Creative Commons Attribution Share Alike 4.0 International.